Unford/Gift-Certificates/README.md

      * Demonstrate SQL execution plan for this query (explain).
 7. - [x] Search for gift certificates by several tags (“and” condition).
 8. - [x] Pagination should be implemented for all GET endpoints.
 Please, create a flexible and non-erroneous solution.
 Handle all exceptional cases.
-9. Support HATEOAS on REST endpoints.
+9. - [x] Support HATEOAS on REST endpoints.
 10. Test app